 - Traditional loan: If you need working capital for your business, or are financing other business costs, you might consider getting a small business loan to finance everything at once.
 Advantages include a consolidated payment as well as potentially lower interest rates.

 - Line of credit: Many businesses already have a line of credit to cover other seasonal costs or liabilities when cash flow is low.
 Consider using your existing line of credit for quick, hassle-free equipment purchases.

 Leasing Frequently Asked Questions (FAQs)

 We hope we’ve answered all of your questions regarding capital and operating leases.
 We’ve included some of the most frequently asked questions regarding this topic below.
-If you still have questions, please leave a comment on this article, or head over to our forum for more help.

 When should a lease be capitalized?